TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 There is no universal way to resolve Parameters sniffing issues(refer to the excellent BrentOzar post that describes this https://www.brentozar.com/archive/2013/06/the-elephant-and-the-mouse-or-parameter-sniffing-in-sql-server/ ), but there are several ways to deal with it in AX:

 - Create new indexes – you can create new indexes, to help SQL server always choose the best plan.
-This often works only if you have conditions to one table only
 - Use the **sp_create_plan_guide** [command](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#create-a-plan-guide) to force the actual plan – using this option creates a big admin overhead as you need to maintain these created plans.
 If you add a new field to the AX table you will need to change all the plan guides in which this table is used.
 Often you need to provide just a OPTIMIZE FOR UNKNOWN hint to disable sniffing for the  SQL statement, better do not specify specific indexes
 - **forceLiterals** X++ hint –you send actual values to the SQL Server, and it chooses the best plan for these values.
 The overhead is that the plan will need to be compiled every time
-- Use index hint (new feature D365FO only) – it is the same as sp_create_plan_guide but with no admin overhead
+- Use index hint (new feature D365FO only)

-Created plan guides can be found in the Programmability section:
+You can view created plan guides in the Programmability section:

 ![](PlanGuides.png)

 As a basic rule add **forceliterals** hint(or **query.literals(true)**) for the single SQL statements and create a plan guides(with the OPTIMIZE FOR UNKNOWN hint) for the small SQL statements. **Forceliterals** usage can slow down your server.
 Check this [article](https://denistrunin.com/forceliterals-forcePlaceholders/) for the details.

 Determining which statements are affected by parameters sniffing also can be tricky.
 Often you analyse statements from the Top SQL output(see above), then compare the actual plan with the estimated plan and if they are different, check the XML representation of the actual plan.
-At the end of this XML you can find initial(sniffed) parameter values and based on them decide is that an issue and how it should be fixed
+At the end of this XML you can find initial(sniffed) parameter values and based on them decide is that an issue and how it should be fixed.

 ![](PlanValues.png)